larsonaj/airflow-sandbox/README.md

 ## Cloning the repository

-Before getting started, create a folder on your desktop called where this repo will live.
+Before getting started, create a new folder on your desktop.
 If you already have a place where you like to store git repos or personal projects, feel free to clone the repo there.

 After installing git, open a terminal session and execute this command.